 There are significant areas of industry/light industry surrounding the Study Area.
-In close proximity to the Salisbury City Centre is General Motors Holden and the ancillary industrial area, a light industrial precinct bound by Saints Road, Park Terrace and Main North Road (represented by number 1 in Figure 4.1), a light industrial precinct adjacent to Kings Road (represented by number 2 in Figure 4.1) and the Edinburgh DSTO and airfield.
+In close proximity to the Salisbury City Centre is General Motors Holden and the ancillary industrial area, a light industrial precinct bound by Saints Road, Park Terrace and Main North Road, a light industrial precinct adjacent to Kings Road and the Edinburgh DSTO and airfield.
 These are significant areas of employment and are catchment areas for the Salisbury City Centre.